gayathri1462/Customer-Segmentation-using-K-Means/README.md

 In this notebook we use k-means clustering with 2 examples:

-k-means on a random generated dataset
+1)k-means on a random generated dataset
-Using k-means for customer segmentation
+2)Using k-means for customer segmentation